RoyFlowers99/NetBounty/README.md

 ### Npcap

-   Npcap is required for network packet sniffing and Layer 2 operations.
+   Npcap is required for network packet sniffing and Layer 2 operations on Windows.
    You can download and install Npcap by running the `npcap_inst.py` file in the `/src/` directory or from [npcap.com](https://npcap.com/dist/).

    During Installation: